haoxsia/haoxsia.github.io/_research/Advanced-manufacturing.md

 # Microscopic figures

-SEM images of the fabricated mechanical resoantors are taken in our cleanroom:
+SEM images of the fabricated mechanical resoantors are taken in the cleanroom:

-* First image, silicon nitride drum membrane released from the Si substrate
+* Fig.(h): Silicon nitride drum membrane released from the Si substrate
-* Second image, thin Al layer deposited on the released SiNx drum membrane
+* Fig.(i): Al layer deposited on the released SiNx drum membrane
-* Third image, thick Al layer deposition as the drum's top gate, forming a capacitive coupling resonator
+* Fig.(j): Thick Al layer deposition as the drum's top gate, forming a capacitive coupling resonator

 {% include gallery %}